 Many pet insurance providers refuse to enroll pets above certain ages or cancel coverage when pets reach specified limits.
 Spot Pet Insurance takes a different approach.

-Pets enrolled in Spot plans never age out of coverage.
+Pets enrolled in Spot Pet Insurance plans never age out of coverage.
 Whether you enroll a 5-year-old dog or a 12-year-old cat, they can maintain continuous coverage for life.
 This policy recognizes that older pets often need insurance protection the most.

 Benefits of Lifetime Coverage